eliasbnk/dev-setup/README.md

 ## 2. Downlod dev-setup-scripts.zip

-#### click on the link to download
+#### open the link below in new tab to download
-<a href="https://drive.google.com/u/0/uc?export=download&confirm=rDb9&id=1Zxd1rOTstNrCA7yTNrwpIDqfWzOAcAsa" target="_blank" rel="noreferrer noopener">dev-setup-scripts</a>.
+<a href="https://drive.google.com/u/0/uc?export=download&confirm=rDb9&id=1Zxd1rOTstNrCA7yTNrwpIDqfWzOAcAsa" target="_blank" rel="noreferrer noopener">dev-setup-scripts</a>

 #### click Download Anyway

-### file will downlod automatically in the background please proceed to Step 3 Setting Up Download Scripts
+### file will download automatically, please wait for download to finish, and then proceed to Step 3 Setting Up Download Scripts.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------